sachin-pikle/fn-list-objects/README.md

 >```

 ## Configure your function
-This function expects you to set your Object Storage namespace value as a function environment configuration.
-Use your app name and Object Store namespace name (available on the tenancy details screen):
+This function expects you to set your Object Storage Namespace value as a function environment configuration.
+Use your app name and Object Store Namespace value (available on the [tenancy details](https://console.us-ashburn-1.oraclecloud.com/a/tenancy) screen):

 ![](images/userinput.png)
 >```